ibm-cloud-docs/containers/cs_troubleshoot_network.md

 {: screen}

 {: tsCauses}
 In each zone, 1 public portable subnet is requested on the public VLAN that you specify and 1 private portable subnet is requested on the private VLAN that you specify.
 For {{site.data.keyword.containershort_notm}}, VLANs have a limit of 40 subnets.
-If the cluster's public VLAN in a zone already reached that limit, the public Ingress ALB for that fails to provision.
+If the cluster's public VLAN in a zone already reached that limit, the public Ingress ALB for that zone fails to provision.

 {: tsResolve}
 To check the number of subnets on a VLAN and for steps on how to get another VLAN, see [Cannot get a subdomain for Ingress ALB](#cs_subnet_limit).